Private Matchings and Allocations: Private Max-Weight Matching

 \subsection{Utility Analysis}

 In this section, we compare the weight of the matching produced by \pmatch with OPT.
-As an intermediate step, we first show that the resulting matching \emph{paired with the prices} output by the algorithm forms an approximate matching equilibrium.
+As an intermediate step, we first show that the resulting matching paired with the prices computed by the algorithm forms an approximate matching equilibrium.
 We next show that any such matching must be an approximately max-weight matching.

-The so-called ``first welfare theorem'' from general equilibrium theory guarantees that an exact (i.e., a $(0,0,0)$-) matching equilibrium gives an exact maximum weight matching.
+The so-called \emph{first welfare theorem} from general equilibrium theory guarantees that an exact (i.e., a $(0,0,0)$-) matching equilibrium gives an exact maximum weight matching.
 Compared to this ideal, \pmatch loses welfare in three ways.
 First, a $\rho$ fraction of bidders may end up unsatisfied.
 Second, the matched bidders are not necessarily matched to goods that maximize their utility given the prices, but only to goods that do so approximately (up to additive $\alpha$).
-Finally, the auction sets aside part of the supply to handle over-allocation from the noisy counters, which may not end up being sold (say, if the counters are accurate or actually under-allocate).
-That is, we compute an equilibrium of a market with reduced supply, so our welfare guarantee requires that the supply $s$ be significantly larger than the necessary reserved supply $m$.
+Finally, the auction sets aside part of the supply to handle over-allocation from the noisy counters.
+This reserved supply may end up unused, say, if the counters are accurate or actually under-allocate.
+In other words, we compute an equilibrium of a market with reduced supply, so our welfare guarantee holds if the supply $s$ is significantly larger than the necessary reserved supply $m$.

 The key performance metric is \emph{how much} supply is needed to achieve a given welfare approximation in the final matching.
-On the one hand, we will show later that the problem is impossible to solve privately if $s = O(1)$ (\Cref{sec:lowerbounds}).
-On the other hand, the problem is trivial if $s \geq n$: every agent can be simultaneously matched to her favorite good with no coordination; this is trivially both optimal and private.
-Our algorithm will achieve positive results when $s \geq \polylog(n)$.
+On the one hand, we will show later that the problem is impossible to solve privately if $s = O(1)$ (\cref{sec:lowerbounds}).
+On the other hand, the problem is trivial if $s \geq n$: agents can be simultaneously matched to their favorite good with no coordination; this allocation is trivially both optimal and private.
+Our algorithm will achieve positive results in the intermediate supply range, when $s \geq \polylog(n)$.